 Does the Museum own the Vineyard Haven property free and clear?

 Yes.
 We were able to raise 100% of the funds needed for the initial purchase of the Marine Hospital site.
 We own both the Marine Hospital site in Vineyard Haven and the Edgartown campus, and have no debt on either property.

 Are we preserving the Marine Hospital building?

 Every effort is being made to preserve the historic characteristics of the original 1895 Marine Hospital building while making its functionality compatible with modern-day museum practices.
 To the extent that it is possible, this adaptive re-use will follow historic rehabilitation guidelines set forth for properties eligible for listing on the National Historic Register.
 We have retained an historic preservation consultant to advise throughout the planning process.

 What about the brick building?

 Added in 1938, the brick building provided space that was appropriate for hospital use (a kitchen, an X-ray room, an operating room) but would be extremely costly to adapt for museum purposes.
-The brick structure will be demolished and replaced by a spacious and sunny courtyard, allowing the 1895 building more space to breathe and function as a community gathering space.
+The brick structure was demolished in July 2017.
+It will be replaced by a spacious and sunny courtyard, allowing the 1895 building more space to breathe and function as a community gathering space.